agro23/SnappySnips/README.md

 * Create Hair Salon database (called andy_grossberg for project) with MyPHPAdmin

 * Create table for stylists
-* Create table for stylists
+* Create table for clients

 * Test connection to database